MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/notifications.md

     - **Authentication method**: Select **External E-mail Authentication** from the dropdown.
     - **Client Id**: Enter the client ID created in the previous steps.
     - **Tenant Id**: Enter the tenant ID created in the previous steps.
-    - **Mail Id**: Enter the mail Id that acts as a sender for notifications.
+    - **Mail Id**: Enter the mail ID that acts as a sender for notifications.
     - **Password**: Enter the corresponding password.
            :::image type="Add SMTP server" source="media/notifications/add-smtp-server-inline.png" alt-text="screenshot of add SMTP server." lightbox="media/notifications/add-smtp-server-expanded.png":::
 1. Select **OK** to save the changes.